 The more recent type of free reed as used in Western instruments such as the harmonica, accordion, concertina, etc., can be described as heteroglottal - that is to say the reed is attached to a separately made reedplate, either with one reedplate per note, or with one reedplate having multiple slots and corresponding reeds.

 (Many toy instruments use reeds and reedplates made from a single piece of injection molded plastic.
-Although these could in a sense be considered idioglottal, as the reeds and reedplate are generally molded from a single piece of plastic, because of how they function it make more sense to think of them as heteroglottal free reeds.)
+Although these could in a sense be considered idioglottal, as the reeds and reedplate are generally molded from a single piece of plastic, because of how they function it makes more sense to think of them as heteroglottal free reeds.)
 This type of free reed is usually rectangular (or very slightly tapering) and is almost always set slightly above its slot, so that it normally responds only to one direction of airflow, separate reeds being required for blowing and drawing.
 The pitch of the note produced by this type of free reed is usually very close to the natural pitch of the reed and any resonating chamber attached to it normally tends to have only a very small effect on the pitch, although it can substantially modify the timbre of the sound produced.

 In both cases, the sound heard is that of the column of air set into motion by the reed, rather than the sound of the reed itself, the method of tone generation being similar in many respects to that of a siren.
 (In certain electro-acoustic instruments, such as the Hohner Pianet, metallic reeds similar to those described in the previous paragraph are plucked by various methods and the sound of the reeds themselves is fed to an amplifier.
 However, these are best considered to be something akin to lamellophones, rather than free reed instruments.)